parmarkamlesh/dsa-practice/README.md

 Do not modify input data, its bad practice.
 Create function for repeatative task.

+if you know something and u think that you should tell to other people about idea or thinking. you should do it without thinking... better to share knowledge

 length of int => (int) (Math.log10(number) + 1) => 123=>3
 chatAt to int => "123".charAt(0)-'0' => 1